-When it was originally built in 1955, the Northwest Classen High School auditorium was a showplace used for school and community, as well as productions enjoyed by the greater metro Oklahoma City area.
-In the past, this extraordinary 1,400 seat auditorium serviced the northwestern area of Oklahoma City with educational programs, entertainment and business training.
+When it was originally built in 1955 this extraordinary 1,400 seat auditorium serviced the northwestern area of Oklahoma City with entertainment, educational programs and business training.

 This auditorium certainly filled a need for the Oklahoma City community, yet it had not been utilized to its full potential in over 30 years and the facility had not been updated since it was built.
-Events were no longer scheduled in this once “state of the art” auditorium due to the lack of attention to repair, renovation and updates of lighting, sound equipment, seats and stage.
 It was overdue for an upgrade.

-The FRIENDS of Northwest Classen High School Foundation was founded in 2006 and had been working with the school, the neighborhood and the district seeing a renewal of spirit, when in 2008 FRIENDS started a campaign called Fund-A-Need that was designated for NWC Auditorium renovation.
+The FRIENDS of Northwest NWC Foundation was founded in 2006 and in 2008 FRIENDS started a campaign called Fund-A-Need.
 Funds raised allowed FRIENDS to enhance the renovations in the auditorium being made through MAPS for Kids.
-MAPS for Kids had budgeted funds for repair, however the funds were not nearly enough to make the necessary improvements that would bring area-wide community and school events back to the stage.

 Caretakers of a Grand Old Lady

-An Auditorium Board was formed on September 1, 2011 and bylaws were approved by the FRIENDS of Northwest Classen High School Foundation.
-The FRIENDS Board of Directors and the Auditorium Board are committed alumni and community members that volunteer their time, money and experience to create opportunities for the teachers and students of NWC, as well as the city with the newly renovated auditorium.
+An Auditorium Board was formed in 2011 and members volunteer their time, money and experience for the newly renovated auditorium.
 The Auditorium Board was formed with the following Mission Statement:

-The FRIENDS of Northwest Classen Auditorium Board is dedicated to the operation and management of events utilizing the Northwest Classen Auditorium to raise and distribute funds for continued redevelopment of facilities and programs for the benefit of Northwest Classen High School students, as well as restoring one of Oklahoma City’s treasures and providing a performing arts venue for the community
+The FRIENDS of NWC Auditorium Board is dedicated to the operation and management of events utilizing the Auditorium to raise and distribute funds for continued redevelopment of facilities and programs for the benefit of NWC, as well as restoring one of Oklahoma City's treasures and providing a performing arts venue for the community.

-An agreement was signed December 2011 between the Oklahoma City School Board/District which states the FRIENDS of Northwest Classen High School Foundation shall administer the use and profits of the auditorium.
+An agreement was signed December 2011 between the OKCPS Board which states the FRIENDS of NWC Foundation shall administer the use and profits of the auditorium.

 September 16, 2012 Renovations were close to completion when the Hudson Performance Hall held a Grand Opening Gala inaugurated by none other than NWC grad, Vince Gill along with The Mojo Men, Bill Maxwell and other NWC grads.

-Then, Friday night May 3, 2013 was one of those moments in our lives when the stars seem to align in spite of comets, black holes and solar flares and the Hudson Performance Hall hosted its official opening act, The Piano Guys...
-This was an evening that the FRIENDS of Northwest Classen High School Foundation had been anticipating for many years.
+Then, May 3, 2013 was one of those moments in our lives when the stars seem to align in spite of comets, black holes and solar flares and the Hudson Performance Hall hosted its official opening act, The Piano Guys...
+This was an evening that the FRIENDS of NWC Foundation had been anticipating for many years.

 On October 28, 2014 a 9 1/2 ft. tall bronze figure of Vince Gill, Class of 1975, was unveiled in front of the Hudson Performance Hall by the 20-time Grammy winner himself.
-Gill is depicted by sculptor Jack Nortz with his 1952 Fender Telecaster guitar.
+Gill is depicted with his 1952 Fender Telecaster guitar by sculptor Jack Nortz.
 The statue was made by Willis Granite Products of Granite, Oklahoma.

-Functioning both as the official school auditorium for Northwest Classen High School and a state of the art venue, the Hudson Performance Hall operates as a 501c3, raising funds to benefit students and creating an endowment for the future of HPH.
-HPH hosts ticketed events, teen pageants, regional dance competitions, local dance recitals, professional development and corporate meetings.
+State of the art venue, the Hudson Performance Hall operates as a 501c3, raising funds to benefit NWC and creating an endowment for the future of HPH.
+HPH hosts musicians, comedians and performers of all genres, as well as regional dance competitions, local dance recitals, professional development and corporate meetings.